John Deng

-Early life
+Early life and education

 Deng obtained his bachelor's degree in law from Soochow University, and his master's degree in law from George Washington University in the United States.

 Economic affairs ministry

 Ministry appointment

 Upon his appointment to the position of Minister of Ministry of Economic Affairs on 5 December 2014, Deng laid out goals he would work towards during his appointed ministerial term.
 He said that he would strive to boost the competitiveness of Taiwan's industries, explore the Chinese mainland and international markets and improve the lives of the Taiwanese people.
 He added that clear objectives were needed to boost Taiwan's competitiveness, which included better promoting Taiwan's product in Mainland China and elsewhere, thus he would push the ministry for free trade deals with other countries.

 Electricity conservation

 In July 2015, Deng called on public and business sectors to conserve electricity when reserved capacity reached to a level of only 670 MW.